ved-tiwari/fpga_digit_recognition/README.md

 1. **Downsampled** to 28×28 using **nearest neighbor interpolation** in hardware, converting it to a format compatible with the MNIST dataset.
 2. processed pixel by pixel, implementing an Finite State Machine to ensure synchronization with camera's **VSYNC** and **PCLK** signals.
-3. **Stored in BRAM**, and then passed to the MicroBlaze processor for inference.
+3. **Stored in on-chip memory BRAM**, and then passed to the MicroBlaze processor for inference.
+4. A custom **I²C driver** was implemented in SystemVerilog to communicate with the camera over SCCB.
+This driver handled start/stop conditions, byte-level transmission, color-mode initialization, and acknowledgment checking to ensure reliable register writes during initialization.

 ### Tools
 - **Vivado** 2022.4
 - **Vitis SDK**
 - **TensorFlow**
 - **C/C++**
+- **Inter-Integrated Circuit Driver: SCCB**

 ### Hardware
 - **RealDigital Urbana** FPGA Board